Canadian police say 2 bodies found, believed to be fugitives

 Police had said Tuesday they were investigating all possibilities including the possibility that the suspects might have drowned.

-A police helicopter initially spotted a damaged boat along the Nelson River last week and a follow-up search in the area uncovered the items directly linked to the two in what authorities described as very challenging terrain.
+A police helicopter initially spotted a damaged boat along the Nelson River last week and a follow-up search in the area uncovered the items directly linked to the two in what MacLatchy described as "very tough terrain."

 MacLatchy said there is a sense of relief for families of the victims involved and the communities in the area.